Prof. Arjan Narbad

 Microbial Ecology in Health and Disease (MEHD) 26 p26050

 Nutrients 7 p552-71

 Publisher’s version: 10.3390/nu7010552

-A treatment programme for Clostridium difficile (C.diff) is being announced this week during International Infection Prevention Awareness Week 17-21 October.more +
+A treatment programme for Clostridium difficile (C.diff) was announced this week during International Infection Prevention Awareness Week 17-21 October.more +

 A collaboration between the NNUH and IFR has been crucial to the success of the Faecal Microbiota Transplants (FMT) to combat Clostridium difficile infectionmore +